kamarada/guia-opensuse/seguranca.md

 ---
 layout: default
 title: 7.
-Security and Root - Basic Security and Working as the Root User
+Segurança e root - segurança básica e trabalhando como o usuário root
-permalink: security
+permalink: seguranca
 ---

-# 7. Security and Root
+# 7. Segurança e root

 openSUSE and GNU/Linux in general is a very secure operating system, but when using any computer on the internet one should always be careful.